Toggle menu

 • supporting carers to enable them to continue in their role; we recognise the value of providing carers with good support

-• specialist Occupational Therapists who can provide equipment and assistive technology, to maximise people's ability to live independently
+• specialist occupational therapists who can provide equipment and technology, to keep you living as independently as possible

 • Safeguarding adults at risk - we work with other agencies to prevent the abuse of adults at risk and investigate any concerns

-Our Icon for pdf Policy Statement for People with a Learning Disability [461KB] describes the type of support you can expect from us.
+Our Icon for pdf Policy statement for people with a Learning disability [461KB] explains in detail the type of support you can expect from us.

 Transition from the Children with Disabilities Team